mini-kep/db/README.md

 - next: interfaces to accept json / return json as in pipeline
 - after: integrate with parsers / frontend app

-- rejected: wrap SQLA to <https://flask-restless.readthedocs.io/en/stable/> (need more specialised import)
+Rejected: wrap SQLA to <https://flask-restless.readthedocs.io/en/stable/> (need more specialised import)